Integrating Your Marketing Automation Platform and CRM with Google Ads is a Common, but Complex Issue

 - How many people will own this process?

-Here are Additional Details on each of the Questions and What They Imply
+Here are Additional Details on each Question and what they Imply

 1. Do you have a separate MAP and CRM?